 It was even more beautiful than the Rocky Mountain drive, even with the swirling smoke through the canyons.
 We stopped a few more times to get photos than we had previously, but it was worth it.

 Why Edmonton?
 That makes us go 16 years back in history.
 For anyone reading and doesn’t know our love story, we originally met when we were 13 years young.
-We were on mission trips with an organization called Teen Missions International and Brooke went to France and Luke went to Australia.
-Brooke’s best friend that summer was a girl named Rachel.
-She actually is the one who told Brooke that Luke liked her, and is credited for us even being together today.
-Anyway, Rachel lives in Edmonton and when we had originally talked about going to Canada and the route we might head Brooke knew she wanted to reach out.
+We were on mission trips with an organization called Teen Missions International and I went to France and Luke went to Australia.
+My best friend that summer was a girl named Rachel.
+She actually is the one who told me that Luke liked me, and is credited for us even being together today.
+Anyway, Rachel lives in Edmonton and when we had originally talked about going to Canada and the route we might head, I knew I wanted to reach out.
 Rachel and her husband graciously offered to let us stay with them, pups and all!
 They have a toddler named Oslo and a pup named Jesse too, so it was a full house.

 One of the days Rachel had plans so we explored on our own.
 We were able to leave the dogs at the house, which was a nice change of pace, and we went to our first game cafe.
 We’re both board game lovers, so it was fun to be able to play and learn new games.
 One of the games we played was called Patchwork and it was a lot of fun.